Peter Leaver

-Peter Lawrence Oppenheim Leaver KC (born 28 November 1944) was Chief Executive of the Premier League from 1997 to 1999.
+Peter Lawrence Oppenheim Leaver, KC (28 November 1944 – 2 September 2026) was a British barrister, judge and administrator who was chief executive of the Premier League from 1997 to 1999.

-He was educated at Aldenham School and Trinity College Dublin.
-He was a deputy High Court judge from 1994 to 2017, and was Chairman of the London Court of International Arbitration from 2008 to 2012.
+Leaver was educated at Aldenham School and Trinity College Dublin and a member of One Essex Court for many years.
+He was a deputy High Court judge from 1994 to 2017, and was chairman of the London Court of International Arbitration from 2008 to 2012.

-He is the father of the publishing executive Marcus Leaver.
+Leaver died on 2 September 2026, aged 81.
+He was the father of the publishing executive Marcus Leaver.